 Interested in sitting in on a colleague's class to see how they facilitate discussion, flip the classroom, or try - and don't always succeed - to activate learning?
 Want to expand your repertoire, gain perspective, be inspired, or just mix things up a bit?
 Not quite ready to commit to a full semester of FPOF?
 The FPOF Pool is made up of colleauges who have participated in one of the CTL programs involving classroom observations (the Student Teaching Consultant Program or Faculty Peer Observation and Feedback Program) and are willing to have colleagues observe their teaching on a one-off basis.
 The idea is not that they are any more expert in teaching than you, but that they are comfortable being observed and reflecting on it afterwards.

 To participate, view the list of FPOF Poolers.
 Contact potential partners directly.
 You may want to find someone from another discipline, or who is newer to teaching than you.
-Or, someone with a reputation for experimentation.
-Go into the selection process and the classroom with a good sense of what you're looking for.
 Ideally, you meet before observing to learn something about your partner's objectives for the class and again, afterwards, to reflect on what you gained from the experience.
 Note: the idea is not to supply them with feedback so much as to provide you, the observer, with new perspective and ideas.

 Faculty members participating in the Student Consultant program work with a student who observes one of their courses throughout the semester.
 Student Consultants provide an opportunity for faculty to reflect on their pedagogy, receive feedback from a student not in their course, and work collaboratively to meet teaching goals.
 Together, the faculty member and Student Consultant develop areas to focus on throughout the semester.
 The Student Consultant attends class throughout the semester, takes detailed observation notes, and meets weekly with their faculty partner to communicate their candid and confidential observations.